pushme-pullyou/pushme-pullyou.github.io/tootoo/r5/ladybug-tools-view/README.md

 [Ladybug Tools View Read Me]( https://pushme-pullyou.github.io/tootoo/r5/ladybug-tools-view/ladybug-tools-view-r1.html#tootoo/r5/ladybug-tools-view/README.md )
 ===
-_Explore and view all the Ladybug Tools files in all repos quickly and easily_
+_Explore and view all the Ladybug Tools files in all repositories quickly and easily_

 Use the left menu to select repositories and type of menu.
 Click any red link to view the file.
 &#x1F5D7; - when you see this icon, click it to open link in new tab.

 ## Concept

-### Issues / Problems that need solving

 <!--

 The general format is an adaptation of the ideas developed in Alexander's _et al_ [A Pattern Language]( https://books.google.com/books?id=hwAHmktpk5IC&pg=PR10#v=onepage&q&f=false ) - as summarized on page 10.